Eugene Vasserman | Associate Professor

 Vasserman’s work and research interests are deeply cross-cutting, and he has collaborated extensively with researchers in physics, psychology, theoretical agronomy, medicine, electrical engineering and, of course, computer science.

-Vasserman has (co-)authored more than three papers appearing in top journals and competitive conferences, has more than 590 citations and an h-index of 10 as reported by Google Scholar.
+Vasserman has (co-)authored more than 40 papers appearing in top journals and competitive conferences, has more than 780 citations, an h-index of 12 an i10-index of 15 as reported by Google Scholar.
 He has received numerous competitive research grants throughout his career, both as primary and co-investigator, including the prestigious National Science Foundation CAREER award in 2013.

 Vasserman has a strong record of academic service, having reviewed more than 130 papers, served on numerous program committees for top conferences, and chaired the 2014 USENIX HealthTech Summit.
 He is a member of the UL 2900 standardization process for cybersecurity of network-connectable devices, the AAMI interoperability working group, and the AAMI / UL 2800 effort to standardize safe medical device interoperability, where he chairs the cybersecurity task group.
 Closer to home, Vasserman serves on numerous departmental committees and is the faculty adviser for the Cyber Defense Club competition team and the Makerspace Club.